zhdk/tpf-client/README.md

 You need the following externals to run tpf-client
   * aoo
+  * command

 You can install externals through the Pd menu:
 'Help' -> 'Find Externals'

+#### NOTE:
+There is no release of the aoo version used by tpf-client.
+The beta versions of tpf-client are based on the most recent [AoO developments](https://git.iem.at/cm/aoo/-/tree/develop).

 Usage
 -----